gcallah/BookReviews/morrison.md

 Churchill.
 The result, as James Ashley Morrison describes in his book, "was a disaster" (4).
 The UK lost gold reserves, exports plunged, and unemployment soared.
 So how did this disaster come about?
-And could something have been done differrently to avoid it?
+And could something have been done differently to avoid it?

+Morrison is not a fan of the gold standard, and he uses this work to argue against suggestions to re-instate it.
-Morrison makes a great deal of the fact that "the" gold standard meant very different things in different times and places.
+He makes a great deal of the fact that "the" gold standard meant very different things in different times and places.
 No doubt he is right about
 that: but given it is so, how can one use this specific incident involving this particular version of the gold standard to dismiss all of the multifarious version?

-Morrison discusses how Burke thought that governance should proceed "'upon the principle of reference to antiquity.'"
+Morrison contends that the impetus to return to gold after WWI was largely due to a belief that past ways must be the best ways.
+He notes how Burke thought that governance should proceed "'upon the principle of reference to antiquity.'"
 He then goes on to say "this was 'the Whig[s'] interpretation of history," and cites Butterfield.
 But this is pretty much the opposite of what Butterfield meant by "the Whig interpretation of history," which saw history as steady progress forward from a benighted antiquity.

 Morrison makes the point that attitudes towards monetary policy resembled